bitcoin-unlimited/BUwiki/blockchain_voting.md

 ## A Blockchain as a public record
 * Permanent public record of vote
-* Allows permissionless independent and potentially open source vote tallies
+* Allows permissionless, independent and potentially open source vote tallies
 * Orders repeat votes (allowing unambiguous discarding of one), or prevents repeats
 * Provides registration & communication mechanism
 * Public record of number of registrations & participants

-* Cannot be the voter registration authority (Sybil attack)<sup>1</sup>
+* Blockchains cannot stand alone as the voter registration authority (Sybil attack)<sup>1</sup>

 A blockchain represents a public commitment of ordered data.
 This data repository can be used to record votes in a variety of ways.
-Any interested party can access the blockchain to discover all votes, so long as they know how votes are identified.
+Any interested party can access the blockchain to discover all votes, so long as they know how to differentiate votes from other blockchain activity.

-Note that blockchain reorganizations or mining denial-of-service attacks can be used to remove transactions from the blockchain's main chain, but cannot be used to change a participant's vote.
+Note that blockchain reorganizations or mining denial-of-service attacks can be used to remove or ignore transactions and therefore votes, preventing their inclusion in the blockchain's main chain.
+But these attacks cannot be used to change a participant's vote.

-These activities could affect any election that specifies a moment when polls close.
+These attacks could affect an election that specifies a moment in time when polls close.
 However, reorganizations leave strong historical evidence of misbehavior in terms of proof-of-work, and denial-of-service attacks leave strong cotemporal evidence (e.g. any participant actively monitoring the network during the voting will see vote records posted to the network but not included in the blockchain).

 ## Blockchain Vote Recording Techniques
- * Data carried in an arbitrary, otherwise unrelated transaction
+ * Data Carried: Encoded as data in an arbitrary, otherwise unrelated transaction
- * A token payment to a choice of destinations, each destination represents one choice.
+ * Token: A token payment to a choice of destinations, each destination represents one choice.
+ * A hybrid where a token represents permission-to-vote, but the actual vote is data carried in a transaction the melts or returns the token to the voting authority.

+### Vote Via Data Carrying
+One construction<sup>6</sup> of a data carrying vote allows any entity to construct an arbitrary transaction that sends to a specific output contract.
+Spending this output in a new transaction is the act of voting.
+To satisfy the contract, the voter must push a public key P registered by the voting authority, a signature of the transaction using P, vote identifier and choice data, and the signature of that data using P.

+The use of data signatures (BCH's OP_CHECKDATASIGVERIFY) allows the vote to be safely placed in the transaction's satisfier script (also called scriptSig) even though the satisfier script is not signed as part of the transaction's signature.

 ## Merkle Tally Tree